rox-automation/roxbot/docs/contributing.md

 ## How to contribute

-This project can only succeed with joint efforts of pythonista-roboticists and innovative machine builders.
 This is what you can do to make this project a succes:

 * Star the github repo - this promotes its visibility
-* Join the discussion on the [forum](https://github.com/rox-automation/roxbot/discussions) - we'd love to know how we can make python robotics development easier.
+* Join the discussion on the [forum](https://github.com/rox-automation/roxbot/discussions) - we'd love to know how we can make robotics development easier.
+* Find something worth fixing?
+Submit an issue.
 * Write a blog post or add to documentation by creating a pull request.